Notes on Escherichia

 • Endotoxin; some endotoxins.

-• Antigens: O (cell envelope); H (flagellar) ; K (capsular polysaccharide) ; Vi (virulence).
+• Antigens: O (cell envelope); H (flagellar); K (capsular polysaccharide); Vi (virulence).

-Grows on: blood, eosin-methylele blue or MacConkey agar.
+• Blood, eosin-methylele blue or MacConkey agar.

 Genus: Escherichia.